-In response to the Coronavirus, and in consideration of information from the Centers for Disease Control and Prevention (CDC), Massachusetts Department of Public Health, and the State of Emergency issued by Governor Baker, Shrewsbury Youth and Family Services will be closed to the public March 17 until it is deemed safe to return to our regular hours.
+In response to the Coronavirus, and in consideration of information from the Centers for Disease Control and Prevention (CDC), Massachusetts Department of Public Health, and the State of Emergency issued by Governor Baker, Shrewsbury Youth and Family Services will continue to provide support via telehealth services and case management services by appointment.

 Shrewsbury Youth and Family Services, INC.